 Performance of outdoor skills

-Upon completion of training, the Staffing Manager at your Base will determine where you might fit best for the season.
-New staff typically receive 35 - 45 days of work from June – August, with a possibility to work in September.
+Upon completion of training, the Staffing Manager at your Base will determine where you best fit for the season.
+New staff typically receive 35 - 45 days of work between June and August, with the possibility of work in September.
 Staff are paid a per diem rate, with food and housing provided.
-NWOBS supports staff through professional development opportunities including; professional training, discounted Single Pitch Instructor Certification, and the possibility for a $2,000 staff expedition grant (Mike Armstrong Award).
-We strongly suggest staff plan for a 2-3 year (seasonal) commitment to develop their skills, earn promotions, and guide future new staff in their development.

 Pathways to Employment

-Successful staff come from diverse backgrounds and positions including classroom teachers, guides, counselors, recreational enthusiasts, Outward Bound (OB) alumni, naturalists, and college experiential and adventure education graduates describe many of our staff’s backgrounds that demonstrate the diversity of our staffing pool.
-Many senior staff started their professional outdoor career with Outward Bound by taking an Instructor Development Course or stepping into a Logistics Coordinator role.
+Successful staff come from diverse backgrounds and positions including classroom teachers, guides, counselors, recreational enthusiasts, Outward Bound (OB) alumni, naturalists, and college experiential and adventure education graduates.
+Many senior staff started their professional outdoor career with Outward Bound by taking an Outdoor Educator Course or stepping into a Logistics Coordinator role.
 If you do not meet the qualifications for employment as an Assistant Instructor, these are great avenues to consider.